webrecorder/browsertrix/frontend/docs/docs/user-guide/public-collections-gallery.md

-# HOW TO: Enabling Public Collections Gallery
+# Enabling Public Collections Gallery

-Browsertrix now provides an optional Public Collections Gallery for all organizations, which can be enabled as follows:
+The following walkthrough provides steps-by-step instructions for enabling the Public Collections Gallery for your organization.
+(This feature is available in Browsertrix 1.14 and later).

 1. Log in to your Browsertrix account